 Discipline is a benefit of a military draft.
 The intense military training and drills produce discipline in those who may lack the skill.
 Draft recruits will learn how to awake early in the morning, keep a tidy living space and follow those in authority.
 Young people who are drafted will benefit from learning how to respect military officials and themselves.
 The physical training in the military teaches men and women how to discipline their bodies for better health.
 They may continue to discipline themselves and stay healthy after leaving the military.

-Train and release, after review, individuals incarcerated except for murders, rapist and child molesters, in return they commit to four years of duty to help protect America in foreign lands.
-Upon receiving a honorable discharge four years of college or cross trained in to another field.
+Train and release, after review, individuals incarcerated except for murderers, rapist and child molesters, in return they commit to four years of duty to help protect America in foreign lands.
+Upon receiving an honorable discharge four years of college, or cross trained into another field.

 According to the advocacy group, Consensus Building Institute, the rising rate of prison releases is becoming a major concern for agencies that are directly involved in the reintegration process.
 It drains their resources.
 To help in the efforts, the federal government signed the Second Chance Act into law on April 9, 2008.
 The purpose of the law is to allow the public and private agencies to get funding from the federal government to provide assistance to the ex-offenders.

 1. Housing Assistance